 In relation to water supply and usage, and wastewater disposal, the EIS should discuss anticipated flows of water to and from the proposal area.
 Where dams, weirs or ponds are proposed, the EIS should investigate the effects of predictable climatic extremes (storm events, floods and droughts) on: the capacity of the dams to retain contaminants; the structural integrity of the containing walls; and the quality of water contained, and flows and quality of water discharged.
-The flood immunity level as annual exceedance probability is to be demonstrated for proposed tailings storages and dams on site.
-The EIS should also describe and assess methods that would sustainably protect decommissioned and rehabilitated tailings storages from the effects of rainfall runoff and flooding for the foreseeable future.
 The design of all water storage facilities should follow the current technical guidelines on site water management.

 The need or otherwise for licensing of any dams (including referable dams) or creek diversions, under the Water Act 2000 should be discussed.
-Water allocation and water sources should be established in consultation with DERM.
+Water allocation and water sources should be established in consultation with Department of Natural Resources and Water.

-Assess the impacts on water resources of any dams and roads and other infrastructure related to the MGOPD and propose management measures for identified impacts.
+Assess the impacts on water resources of any dams and roads and other infrastructure related to the project and propose management measures for identified impacts.